OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

   <img src="../assets/Post_Install_Registration_Home.PNG" />
 </p>

-On selecting **Next**, OpsHub Integration Manager will have you register with the registration server.
+On selecting **Next**, <code class="expression">space.vars.SITENAME</code> will have you register with the registration server.
 On successful registration, you will get a verification code on your registered email id.
 Enter the verification code as shown in the screenshot below:

 <p align="center">
   <img src="../assets/Post_Install_Registration_Verification.PNG" />
 </p>

-If the OpsHub Integration Manager is not able to connect to the registration server, you will get an option to register yourself using Offline mode by downloading `RegistrationDetails.zip` as shown below:
+If the <code class="expression">space.vars.SITENAME</code> is not able to connect to the registration server, you will get an option to register yourself using Offline mode by downloading `RegistrationDetails.zip` as shown below:

 <p align="center">
   <img src="../assets/Post_Install_Registration_Offline.PNG" />